-The regression dependencies between rock thermal properties and well-logging data in most cases are applicable only for the analogous rock with similar well-logging data.
-To overcome this disadvantage, the theoretical model-based approach was implemented for predicting rock thermal properties from well-logging data.
-As it was mentioned in Chapter 1, for conventional theoretical models of thermal conductivity, the data on volumetric fractions of rock-forming components and it's, thermal conductivities are required to calculate rock thermal conductivity.
+In most cases, the methods described in Chapter 2 are applicable only for the analogous rock with similar lithological features and with providing same well-logging data.
+A theoretical model-based approach was implemented to predict rock thermal properties from well-logging data to overcome this limitation.
+For conventional theoretical thermal conductivity models, the data on volumetric fractions of rock-forming components and their thermal conductivities are required to calculate thermal conductivity.
 Concurrently, the well-logging suite used for constructing volumetric mineralogical models of rocks can vary from well to well.
-Another benefit of the theoretical model-based approach is the ability to reconstruct rock thermal properties with different saturation.
+Another possibility of the theoretical model-based approach is the ability to reconstruct rock thermal properties with different saturation degrees.